Artburst is an award-winning social enterprise providing creative, educational workshops aimed at improving confidence, speaking & listening.

 Artburst is based in Angel, North London.
 Take a look through our website to find out more about the work we do or contact us on 07435 788 190 or email firstname.lastname@example.org for more information.

-Make & Paint
+LIVE STREAM Make and Paint

 Mapping Hackney Stories is an exciting literacy transition scheme that brings literacy learning to life for Year 6 pupils.
 Artburst worked with Victoria Park Books and a Steering Group including individuals from Hackney Learning Trust to raise funding, develop and deliver a pilot for the project in Spring/Summer 2012.